Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 ## Archive a product

 The product can be in any state.
-This action when confirmed cannot be undone but product is still accessible in view mode only in Product Foundry.
+Once this action is confirmed, it cannot be undone.
+However, the product will still be accessible in view mode only in Product Foundry.

-{{< alert title="Warning" color="warning" >}}Archiving the product will also terminate associated subscriptions, deprovision all access to the corresponding API Service and remove associated credentials.
-The API Consumers will no longer be able to consume this product.{{< /alert >}}
+{{< alert title="Warning" color="warning" >}}Once a product is archived, the associated subscriptions are terminated.
+All access to the corresponding API Service are deprovisioned and associated credentials are removed.
+The API consumers will not be able to consume the product.{{< /alert >}}

 1. Navigate to *Catalog > Product Foundry*.
 2. Select **All Products**.